Puppy Resource Kit

 - The Other End of the Leash: Why We Do What We Do Around Dogs, by Patricia B. McConnell (Book)

-- The New Complete Portuguese Water Dog, by Kathryn Braund (Check your favorite bookseller)
+- The New Complete Portuguese Water Dog, by Kathryn Braund (Or check your favorite bookseller)

 - PWDCA Facebook Page